Submachine gunners of the 3rd Ukrainian Front in street battles for Budapest. January 1945

 In addition, the Hungarian elite to the last remained faithful to Hitler.
 True, after the heavy defeat of the Hungarian army on the Middle Don in the winter of 1943 and the great loss of mood in Budapest began to change.
 But overall, Horthy’s dictatorial regime did not experience big problems, the population was loyal, and resistance was minimal.
 Only in March 1944 did the Germans openly occupy the country when Horthy began to seek a truce with the anti-Hitler coalition.
 The first Hungarian partisans appeared only in the autumn of 1944, when the defeat of the Third Reich became apparent and the Red Army triumphantly advanced.
 On October 6, 1944, the 2nd Ukrainian Front (2nd UV) launched the Debrecen operation.
 From the very first days, our troops achieved significant results, defeated the 3rd Hungarian army.
 During the offensive, the eastern part of Hungary and the northern part of Transylvania were liberated.

 After this, the dictator of Hungary Miklos Horthy showed flexibility.
 He fired the pro-German government, and on October 15 the new government announced a truce with the USSR.
-Hungary's withdrawal from the war exposed the southern flank of the Reich and could lead to isolation of the Balkan Wehrmacht.
+Hungary's withdrawal from the war exposed the southern flank of the Reich and could lead to the isolation of the Balkan Wehrmacht.
 Germany also needed Hungarian oil.
 Hitler's reaction was lightning fast.
-The Germans carried out the Panzerfaust operation.
+The Germans carried out Operation Panzerfaust.
 German troops took control of all of Hungary and its army.
 The Führer’s personal commandos Otto Skorzeny kidnapped the dictator’s son, Horthy Jr. He was put in a concentration camp and informed his father that they would execute him if he showed resistance.
 Horthy capitulated, he was placed under arrest in Germany.
 Power was transferred to the leader of the Hungarian Nazi pro-German party Salashi.
 Hungary continued the war on the side of Germany.
 To avoid rebellion in the Hungarian army, the Germans divided the Hungarian divisions, they acted as part of the German corps.
 The remaining compact Hungarian troops, like the 2nd and 3rd armies, were subordinated to the German command.
 All Hungarian units were at the front, away from Budapest.
-In the depths of the country, there were almost no Hungarian troops to rely on the government.
-In the area of the Hungarian capital, German tank formations were concentrated.
+In the depths of the country there were almost no Hungarian troops to rely on the government.
+In the area of the Hungarian capital were concentrated German tank connections.

 Soviet T-34 tanks with assault rifles engage in battle on the outskirts of Budapest.
 1944